Cait Sith (Final Fantasy): Promotion and reception

 C.J.
-Andriessen of Destructoid expressed a heavy disdain for the character, stating that while he initially assumed Cait Sith would be one of his favorites in Final Fantasy VII due to his design and choice of weapon, his perspective was soured his quickly by the double-cross.
+Andriessen of Destructoid expressed a heavy disdain for the character, stating that while he initially assumed Cait Sith would be one of his favorites in Final Fantasy VII due to his design and choice of weapon, his perspective was soured quickly by the double-cross.
 While he acknowledged the character sacrifices himself later on in the game's story, the betrayal caused him to develop a particular grudge for Cait Sith that lasted well after he had completed the game.
 Scott Baird of Gamepur shared similar sentiments towards the character's betrayal, but also criticized his design, stating he felt it was out of place and "stands out like the custom character in a cutscene every time he shows up."
 He further expressed that Cait Sith was not as entertaining as the other characters in VII, and found the decision to give him a Scottish accent in later entries related to VII to be "baffling" and "annoying", though felt he was spared of being the worst character in those games due to his limited usage compared to other equally disliked characters.

 James Stephanie Sterling in her own article for Destructoid on the other hand defended the character, stating that "his character arc was perhaps the most resonant".
 She further called Reeve a representation of most modern people and a good example of the regular salaryman in a business trying to do good for others despite his company constantly doing harm.
 Sterling further emphasized that while Cait Sith was Reeve's puppet, he was a puppet himself through the game for Shinra's higher ups and their own ambitions, until he rebels and earned his redemption by standing up to them.
 She cited Cait Sith as an example of a reformed villain, a character archetype she felt many enjoyed, and pointed out that through much of the story he didn't have a choice in his actions, and quickly attempts to make amends afterward.